fabianoad/atm-kata-xp-farm/NOTES.md

 2 - line 7 refactored by putting !Number(value) condition [ success ]

 3 - refactor code to return 2 when number 30 is given as parameter by calculating it instead of using a conditional if - line 17 [ success ]

+3 - return 3 if value given is 1500

+4 - return -1 when 1501 is given as paramenter [ failed]

+5 - return -1 when 1501 is given as paramenter [ success ]